Who should buy the New Balance Minimus Prevail

-REVlite belongs to New Balance’s most lightweight foams.
+This is partially thanks to the shoe’s lightweight REVlite sole.
 According to the brand, it is constructed to be just as durable and well-performing as the other shoe foams while being 30% lighter than them.

-The fabric has been instilled with strong TPU fibers.
-This little twist helps to deliver lateral support while keeping the shoe’s weight at the minimum.
-Light synthetic overlays are only present around the eyelets and on the toe box, where extra protection comes handy.
+Keeping the upper protected without adding to the weight, the knit fabric has been instilled with strong TPU fibers.
+Light synthetic overlays are only present around the eyelets and on the toe box, where extra protection comes in handy.

 No issues with heel slippage have been reported but if that’s something you often struggle with, there are extra lace loops added at the top.
 These can be used to create a lace lock to minimize the chance of slipping.